The Australian Government subsidises a range of aged care services in Australia.

 How to complain about costs

-All organisations must manage and administer funds in a transparent manner meeting quality and accountability requirements.
-If you, your carer, or anyone else is concerned about what you are paying for services, you should approach Wesley Mission in the first instance.
-If your complaint is not resolved at this level, it can be escalated through the Aged Care Complaints Scheme, or other appropriate body that handles complaints related to your services.
-Full details are available in your Client Agreement.
+All organisations must manage and administer funds in a transparent manner, meeting quality and accountability requirements.
+If you, your carer or anyone else is concerned about what you are paying for services, please get in touch with Wesley Mission on (02) 9263 5555.
+If your concern is not resolved you can engage the Aged Care Quality and Safety Commission.
+The Commission can be contacted by phone on 1800 951 822 or via the website at www.agedcarequality.gov.au.